 Import laws and processes can differ slightly depending on the product category.
 It is crucial for you to find a partner who can act as your Importer of Record and hold the entity and licenses you need in Japan.
 Furthermore, your Importer of Record can categorize your beauty product and handle product compliance on your behalf prior to importing.

 Are you struggling to import cosmetics products into Japan?

 Complex regulations, endless paperwork, and tight language barriers can be overwhelming.
 That is why COVUE offers solutions to these challenges.
-Our End-2-End Japan Market Entry solutions provide expert guidance and support throughout the entire import process, making it easier for you to enter the Japanese market and succeed.
+Our End-2-End Japan Market Entry solutions provide expert guidance and support throughout the import process, making it easier for you to enter and succeed in the Japanese market.